Hubert Burda

 Hubert Burda (born 9 February 1940) is a German billionaire publisher.
 He is the owner, publisher and general partner of Hubert Burda Media, a global media company of more than 600 media products, including websites, print magazines and other brands.
 It operates in 20 countries, predominantly in Germany and the UK.
 Its brands include Focus, Bunte and Radio Times.

 Burda is chairman of the conference Digital Life Design (DLD), which takes place annually in January in Munich.

 As of July 2025, Forbes estimates his net worth at $4 billion.

 Early life

 Burda is the youngest son of the publishing couple Franz and Aenne Burda, alongside his older brothers Franz and Frieder.

 As a sixth-form pupil he took painting lessons daily and hoped to become a painter, against his father's wishes.
 His father permitted him to study art history only on condition that he wait until after the age of 25 to begin.

-Burda attended the Ludwig Maximilians University in Munich, where he studied art history with Hans Sedlmayr, as well as archaeology and sociology.
+Burda attended LMU Munich, where he studied art history with Hans Sedlmayr, as well as archaeology and sociology.
 He earned his doctorate in art history before the age of 26; his dissertation was titled Die Ruine in Hubert Robert's Pictures.

 After several traineeships in US advertising agencies and publishers, Burda worked until 1974 as publishing director of the Burda magazine Bild und Funk.
 As an independent project, in 1969 he founded the magazine m - The Magazine For Men.